XLVI, No. 11

 STUDENT GOVERNMENT LIAISON'S REPORT

 Student Government Liaison Rebecca Masur reported that Student Government is having a reunion with previous Student Government Alumni.
 They are having a dinner with the Deans on Monday night to discuss issues and meet their Deans.
 Most Deans have agreed to allow student senators to attend College Council Meetings.
 They also held special elections on Monday.
-They have 10 new senators and filled all positions but the School of Visual and Performing Arts and University Studies.
+They have 10 new senators and filled all positions but the School of Visual and Performing Arts and General Education.

 LEGISLATIVE COMMITTEE REPORTS